MartaMarkiv/personal-photoshop/README.md

-# Rersonal photoshop (Erase function)
+# Personal AI photoshop - Erase tool

 This project is a 1-page admin panel for editing images using AI inpainting.
-The tool allows the user to upload a picture, manually mark unwanted areas using a brush mask, and send the masked image to Stability AI for correction ("personal Photoshop").
+The tool allows the user to upload a picture, manually mark unwanted areas using a brush mask, and send the masked image to Stability AI for correction.

 Project includes: